David Brown

 Evidence gathering is central to proving your negligence claim.
 Common evidence you can use includes the following:

+This early stage lays the foundation for everything that follows because it helps establish who was at fault and why the crash occurred.
 Our experienced attorneys will help you collect this evidence to build your demand letter.

 Once the insurance company receives and reviews the demand letter, negotiations begin.
 You don’t have to talk to the insurance companies.
 At Brett McCandlis Brown & Conner, we’ll handle everything.